 You can, however, transfer Ultimate Rewards points to a household member that resides at your current address.
 The language is sufficiently vague that this can be a spouse, immediate or extended family member, or partner.
 If you are in doubt, call Chase and clarify the matter, the consequences of getting it wrong and losing your points is a bad scenario to comprehend.

-While that may feel like a lot to digest, we haven't covered the $300 Annual Travel Credit, 3x Points on Travel & Dining, or $100 Global Entry Statement Credit, all of which we touched on in our initial review of the card.
+While that may feel like a lot to digest, we haven't covered the $300 Annual Travel Credit, bonus points on Travel & Dining, or $100 Global Entry Statement Credit, all of which we touched on in our initial review of the card.

 It's worth noting that this card is subject to Chase's 5/24 policy, and you may have trouble getting approved if you've opened up more than 5 new personal credit cards in the previous 24 months.